10 EFFECTIVE Steps To Cleaning A Silicone Practice Hand

 Also, the cuticles are very thin and if you are not being careful, they can easily rip.
 So there goes your money right down the drain.
 Once a cuticle gets damaged, they just never look the same, do they?

 One of the most important things is cleaning your practice hands.
 They get dirty fast and with all of the gel polishes, acrylics, nail polishes and glitter that are constantly being applied to them, they can look pretty rough.

 The good news is that we use these practice hands all the time and want to show you step by step how to clean them without damaging them.

-🎥 Watch this video tutorial on our YouTube channel.
-We show you step by step how to wash a silicone practice hand.
+🎥 For this DIY we are partnering up with SugarField DIY.
+Watch this video tutorial in their Amazon shop.
+They show you step by step how to wash a silicone practice hand.

 Examine your practice hand.
 Take a close look to see what needs to be cleaned off.
 There might be nail polish, glue, gel or other nail art supplies that you have used.

 If there is any silicone that is actually damaged, then you can carefully trim those areas with very sharp cuticle cuticle scissors.
 Only take the tiniest bit off at a time, if this is messed up in any way your hand will not look right.

 The cuticle area might be damaged from long term use, from the nail drill or files.
 You can decide whether these need to be trimmed to get rid of the jagged edges.

 Beware: Once you start cutting at the cuticle, your practice hand will never look the same or give the realistic look you are going for, so cut the cuticle area on extremely damaged hands.

 Sometimes a practice hand might be used to the point where it just needs replacing.
 Here's our article about the best silicone practice hands.